parisni/mimic-omop-guidelines/03-result.md

 - Note_NLP
 - SOFA, SAPSII

+## dat-icu feedbacks
+- with big data APHP platforms
-## dat-icu feedbacks (most of queries under 30 second ; simplified model VS MIMIC ; to much normalized for data scientist)
+- most of queries under 30 second ; simplified model VS MIMIC ; to much normalized for data scientist)

+## others
+- estimation of number of work hours
+- size of MIMIC OMOP, row number for the bigest relation (measurement)

 1. F. FitzHenry Creating a Common Data Model for Comparative Effectiveness with the Observational Medical Outcomes Partnership.
 Appl Clin Inform 2015; 6: 536–547